Updated: December 18, 2025

 Shopping

-Braga is a great place to do shopping, whether you’re looking for high street brands or authentic Portuguese market stalls.
+Braga is a great place to shop, whether you’re looking for high street brands or authentic Portuguese market stalls.
 Braga is a treasure trove for small independent and local shops and boutiques where you can find anything from handmade goods to food and drink.

 We’d recommend the Mercado Municipal, a traditional market in the north of the city, where you can experience Portugal in all its authenticity.